robertorcosta/azure-docs.pt-br/articles/active-directory/users-groups-roles/directory-admin-roles-secure.md

 #### <a name="use-azure-log-integrations-to-send-relevant-azure-logs-to-your-siem-systems"></a>Usar integrações do log do Azure para enviar logs relevantes do Azure para seus sistemas SIEM

 A integração de log do Azure permite que você integre logs brutos de recursos do Azure aos sistemas Security Information and Event Management (SIEM) da sua organização.
-[A Integração do Log do Azure](../../security/fundamentals/azure-log-integration-overview.md) coleta eventos do Windows de logs do Visualizador de Eventos do Windows e recursos do Azure de Logs de Atividades do Azure, Alertas da Central de Segurança do Azure e Logs de Diagnóstico do Azure.
+A [integração de log do Azure](../../security/fundamentals/azure-log-integration-overview.md) coleta eventos do Windows de logs do Windows visualizador de eventos e recursos do Azure de logs de atividades do Azure, alertas da central de segurança do Azure e logs de recursos do Azure.

 ### <a name="additional-steps-for-organizations-managing-access-to-other-cloud-apps-via-azure-ad"></a>Etapas adicionais para as organizações a gerenciar o acesso do Azure